WSTE-DT: SuperSiete / Teleisla (1987–present)

 In 1995, WLII entered into an affiliation agreement with WORA-TV.
 This created a conflict with the FCC, as WLII's programming was being rebroadcast by two different stations across the island; WLII and WSTE in the north, WSUR-TV and WSTE in the south, and WSTE, WNJX-TV and WORA-TV in the west.
 During this time, the channel proudly showed its coverage channels on its "ident", as 11-9-7-5-22.
 After admonishment by the FCC, WLII dropped WSTE and WNJX-TV coverage.

 After that point (sometime in 1995) and to this day, the station mostly airs infomercials and locally-produced advertisements for car dealerships.
 The station aired horse racing from Hipodromo Camarero from 2013 to 2020.

 On March 23, 2007, Siete Grande Television, Inc. announced it would sell WSTE to Univision Communications.
 The sale was approved by the FCC on October 11, 2007.
 On June 23, 2009, the station's call letters were revised to WSTE-DT.

 The channel's SuperSiete "ident" animation, logo, and name survived for over 25 years, dating back to 1987.
 A new logo with the Teleisla branding was introduced a few months before the FCC-mandated digital transition date of June 12, 2009.
 On January 2, 2012, WSTE-DT introduced a new logo in the form of a four-color clover (orange representing morning, green representing afternoon, violet representing weekend, and blue representing nightly programming).
 The station also expanded its broadcast day to 1:00 a.m.
 On November 1, 2012, Dish Network began carrying WSTE-DT on channel 12.
-In early 2016, WSTE-DT expanded its broadcast schedule to 24 hours a day, and adding the health program Hablando de Salud from 1:00 a.m. to 7:00 a.m.
+In early 2016, WSTE-DT expanded its broadcast schedule to 24 hours a day, adding the health program Hablando de Salud from 1 to 7 a.m.